tildeclub/site/wiki/source/faq.md

 Looking to join?
 We can\'t wait to meet you!
 --------------------------------------------

-Sign-ups have re-launched as of September 20th, 2019.
 Sign up on our main page [https://tilde.club/signup](https://tilde.club/signup)!

 [Several alternate sites have sprouted up](http://tilde.club/%7Epfhawkins/othertildes.html)